Credit card holders may be in danger of the new one dollar scam, which can be avoided by careful examination of credit card statements.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 In this new scam, thieves buy hundreds of stolen credit card numbers and put a $1 charge on each of them.
 But the next step in the scam that really earns the crooks some cash.

-Should you be one of the unlucky hundreds of cardholders who ends up with a dollar charge, and then doesn't notice it, the next month the thieves will bill thousands of dollars of merchandise to your credit card.
+Should you be one of the unlucky cardholders who ends up with a low-dollar charge, and you don’t notice it, the next month the thieves may bill thousands of dollars of merchandise to your credit card.